Reduced Gr\"obner Bases and Macaulay-Buchberger Basis Theorem over Noetherian Rings: Summary

 \section{Summary}

-In this paper, we introduced the concept of short reduced Gr\"obner bases with which we characterized a finitely generated, free residue class polynomial ring over a ring, $A$.
+In this paper, we introduced the concept of short reduced Gr\"obner bases with which we characterized a finitely generated, free residue class polynomial ring over a ring, $A$ w.r.t a monomial order.
 The characterization identifies the residue class polynomial rings in $\mathbb{Z}[x_1, \ldots, x_n]$ for which all ideals in them are lattices (subgroups of $\mathbb{Z}^N$).
 The characterization gives rise to an algorithm, that uses short reduced Gr\"obner bases, to compute an $A$-module basis for a finitely generated, free residue class polynomial ring over $A$.
-Using this, we show that the concept of Border bases can be extended to polynomial rings over rings.
+Using this, we show that the concept of border bases can be extended to polynomial rings over rings.

 {